Say ‘so long’ to the typical treasury department.

 So, how is RegTech the ultimate treasury solution for 2018?
 RegTech does all of the intense work of Inspector Gadget to identify risks with advanced technology and data.
 According to EY, technology is used to detect and determine the pattern in breaches.
 The data is then used to analyze potential problems and risks for companies.

 RegTech has a promising future in the finance department.
-Technology and data join forces to analyze transactions from every angle to catch any suspicious activity without the manual analysis and headache that still may cost your company thousands.
+Technology and data join forces to analyze transactions from many angles to catch any suspicious activity without the manual analysis and headache that still may cost your company thousands of dollars.

 Treasury Management Systems are not one size fits all

 Why jump on board this year?
-According to the survey, companies that are trusting the cloud with their TMS is increasing year-over-year by 50%.
-Studies are predicting that TMS cloud usage will steadily increase over the years as more buyers and suppliers focus on cloud migration.
+According to the survey, companies that are trusting the cloud with their TMS are increasing year-over-year by 50%.
 Cloud TMS implementation eases managing funds, gathering big data, and global communication in one spot.
-It’s sad but true – in 2018, some treasury departments are still stuck in the Roaring Twenties by trying to protect proprietary information in closets and cabinets.
+It’s sad but true – in 2018, some treasury departments are still stuck in the past by trying to protect proprietary information in closets and cabinets.
 Holding onto the information internally comes with the risk of unauthorized access to information, less collaboration, and potential tampering of third-party data.

 Because most systems require a great deal of research to find the perfect one, most businesses are sticking to their tried and trust internal processes – spending hours manually managing and monitoring daily processes.